jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-has-landed/index.md

 - I wanted the demos on this page to be part of the static build to avoid layout shifting, but I [didn't want to re-render the whole page with JS](https://twitter.com/jaffathecake/status/1230388412806520833) (a pattern you see a lot with things like Gatsby and Next.JS).
 I hacked together a solution where my [markdown contains `<​script type="component">`](https://github.com/jakearchibald/jakearchibald.com/blob/main/static-build/posts/2020/09/avif-has-landed/index.md), which is [replaced with the HTML for that component](https://github.com/jakearchibald/jakearchibald.com/blob/main/lib/markdown-plugin.js#L79) when the markdown is parsed, and [becomes live on the client](https://github.com/jakearchibald/jakearchibald.com/blob/main/lib/markdown-plugin.js#L109).
 - The full page compare view uses the [two-up and pinch-zoom web components](https://github.com/jakearchibald/jakearchibald.com/blob/main/client/demos/2020/avif-has-landed/compare/ZoomableTwoUp.tsx) from Squoosh.
 - Here's the [progressive image loading demo](/2020/avif-has-landed/demos/loading/).
 It uses a [`TransformStream` in a service worker](https://github.com/jakearchibald/jakearchibald.com/blob/main/client-worker/avif/avif-slow-sw.ts) to throttle the image data.
-- For the talk rather than this article, I build a tool that lets you [experiment with chroma subsampling](https://jakearchibald.github.io/image-experiments/channels/).
+- For the talk rather than this article, I built a tool that lets you [experiment with chroma subsampling](https://jakearchibald.github.io/image-experiments/channels/).
 - Also from the talk, I build a tool to visualise the [DCT patterns that form an 8x8 block](https://jakearchibald.github.io/image-experiments/quant/).

 Thanks to [Kornel Lesiński](https://twitter.com/kornelski), [Surma](https://twitter.com/DasSurma), [Paul Kinlan](https://twitter.com/Paul_Kinlan), [Ingvar Stepanyan](https://twitter.com/RReverser), and Sam Jenkins for proof-reading and fact checking!